 When to Go

-The Spring and Fall seasons tend to have the most temperate weather in Sicily, making the trips more enjoyable while avoiding any extreme heat.
-Most of the hotels, agriturismos, and accommodations on wineries rarely have air conditioning.
+The spring and fall seasons tend to have the most temperate weather in Sicily, making the trips more enjoyable while avoiding any extreme heat.
+Most of the hotels, agriturismos, and accommodations either at or near wineries rarely have air conditioning.
 While some are beginning to incorporate AC into their rooms, most do not, so it’s better to avoid that situation.
 I have been to Sicily twice in July and I would caution against it.
 Months like April, May, September, and October are the way to go.

 After arriving in Catania and fighting dreaded jet-lag, we had a quick shower and hit the town to see the famous fish market.
 We took a stroll through the market and had dinner at the restaurant Mm!!, which artfully prepared fresh seafood in every way imaginable: raw, grilled and fried.

 Seafood platters with raw fish are often the star of a dinner table in Sicily.
 They marinate the fresh fish ever so lightly and dress it with olive oil, lemon, pepper and sea salt.
-The lemon and oil tenderizes the fish, just like ceviche, and adds flavor without detracting from the taste and freshness of the fish itself.
+In true mediterranean style, the lemon and oil tenderizes the fish, just like ceviche, and adds flavor without detracting from the taste and freshness of the fish itself.

 Within the city, the relatively new dedication to elevated cuisine was on display.
-Catania is undergoing a true culinary renaissance with restaurants like Ostier and Sapio (awarded a one-Michelin star) which are redefining the way Sicilians eat today.
-Once a place for more casual dining, these two restaurants in particular offer fine dining experiences with true Sicilian flair.
+Catania is currently undergoing a true culinary renaissance with restaurants like Ostier and Sapio (awarded a one-Michelin star) which are redefining the way Sicilians eat today.
+Once places for more casual dining, these two restaurants in particular offer fine dining experiences with true Sicilian flair.

-When it comes to accommodations in Catania, it is slightly lacking in moderate to upscale options, so we choose to spend only a few nights in town at a local apartment rental which can easily be found on Airbnb, HomeAway and the like.
+When it comes to accommodations in Catania, it is slightly lacking in moderate to upscale options, so we choose to spend only a few nights in town at a local apartment rental.
 Some alternative, higher-end hotel options include Hotel Villa del Basco and Il Principe Hotel.

 While Catania is filled with raw energy and excitement, once we were well fed, we were itching to head to the quieter region of Mount Etna to continue our wine and food exploration.

 Up in the mountains, the volcanic vistas are nothing short of life-changing.
 You can feel the fresh breeze sweep over the mountainous terrain even on the warmest of days.
 Another reason we chose to go to Mount Etna is for their daily breakfast spreads.
-Hotels, agriturismos, B&Bs and the like all showcase local breakfast specialties with everything from fruit and yogurt to juice bars to warmly cooked eggs, baked goods, Italian meats, and fresh vegetables.
+There are a range of interesting lodging options, many on vineyard properties themselves, that showcase local breakfast specialties with everything from fruit and yogurt to juice bars to warmly cooked eggs, baked goods, Italian meats, and fresh vegetables.